 Contact me here for assistance with buying or selling a home in Manhattan.

-- Listed inventory for condos and co-ops increased 6% and 9% year-over-year, respectively.
+- Listed inventory for condos and resale co-ops increased versus last year, up 9% and 7%, respectively.

 - In tandem with the rise in inventory, average days on market for condos and co-ops increased 30% and 27% year-over-year, respectively.

 - Negotiability rose for condos – to a 4.5% average discount, but remained lower for co-ops – at a 2.2% average discount from last ask.

 - In July 2019, contracts signed fell 8% compared to last year – to 293 total sales.

 - Although this decline was exaggerated due to a strong July 2018, the number of sales this year were nevertheless at their lowest level for July since 2014.

 - Compared to last year, price statistics fell across the board – driven lower by fewer sales over $4M and less activity in prime neighborhoods.